 Polyvagal Theory and Nervous System Safety

-Porges’ (1994) Polyvagal Theory describes how the autonomic nervous system shapes our capacity for social engagement.
+Porges’ (1994)Polyvagal Theory describes how the autonomic nervous system shapes our capacity for social engagement.
 When the nervous system feels safe — ventral vagal — it supports connection, communication, and co-regulation.
-The game’s low-demand, no-pressure design, its use of real sensory objects, and its deep pressure locution are all informed by this understanding.
+The game’s low-demand, no-pressure design, its use of real sensory objects that hold meaning for each person, and its deep pressure locution are all informed by this understanding.
 Creating relational safety is not a precondition for the game — it is what the game is designed to build.
-The interoception card specifically supports body signal awareness — hunger, thirst, pain, fatigue — which is frequently challenging for Autistic people and is central to nervous system self-knowledge.
+The interoception card specifically supports internal body-signal awareness — hunger, thirst, pain, fatigue — which is frequently challenging for Autistic people and central to nervous system self-knowledge and wellbeing.

 The SPACE-TIME Framework